 Taking the frugal life to the limit

-Being a student is the one time in your life when eating pizza for breakfast and Crunchy Nut for dinner is acceptable.
-Living on a tight budget isn't easy and sometimes you have to get "creative" with your meals.
+Being a student is the one time in your life when serving up pizza for breakfast and Crunchy Nut for dinner is acceptable.
+Living on a tight budget isn't easy and sometimes you have to get 'creative' with your meals.

 We've all been there, student loan day is just round the corner and we find ourselves peering into the back of the cupboard trying to make a nutritious dinner out of baked beans, mustard and half an onion.
-So, to give you guys some kitchen inspiration, we wanted to see if students could live off a £10 food budget for a week.
+So, to give you guys some student kitchen inspiration, we decided to see whether living off a £10 weekly food budget could be done...